ChemGlobe

 Sources:Obtained primarily from liquid air by fractional distillation.
 Small amounts are made in the laboratory by electrolysis of water or heating potassium chlorate (KClO3) with manganese dioxide (MnO2) catalyst.

-Use(s):Used in steel making, welding, and supporting life.
+Utilization(s):Used in steel making, welding, and supporting life.
 Naturally occuring ozone (O3) in the upper atmosphere shields the earth from ultraviolet radiation.